Want to learn how to sell art online and make money? Learn why, where, and how to sell your art online so you can succeed and prosper as an artist.

-The buying public loves a compelling story as it helps them understand your work better, gain more from the imagery, get the background information, and a good subconscious reason for purchasing your artwork.
+The buying public loves a compelling story as it helps them understand your work better, gain more from the imagery, get the background information, and have a good subconscious reason for purchasing your artwork.

 According to Craig Alexander, whose course, The Thriving Artist Method, teaches artists how to master art story selling like a pro:

 You need to write an emotionally intense story around the picture.
 The story itself is 80% of what sells the art!
 As crazy as this sounds, the quality and emotional intensity of the story will drive sales (or no sales) more than any single element, by far.

 In the Stories That Sell Course, you’ll learn how to write content that makes your audience nod their heads and open their wallets while staying true to your own voice.
 If you want to create writing that lights a fire in your customer and gets the results you need, this course will show you exactly how it’s done.

 The biggest mistake artists make is to try and be something they are not.
 Painting like Picasso or Van Gogh only makes you a poor imitator, so don’t try to be like them.
 Famous artists are known as much for creating their own style as they are for any integral artistic ability.

 The first rule of creativity is to be true unto yourself, unsuppressed by the need to conform to what others expect or may perceive as art.
 If you do not allow yourself this right of expression, you will rarely find joy in creating art.

 Of course, it goes without saying that, to make money as an artist, you must be able to find a commercial way of harnessing your talent that will offer you a better chance to support your art until such time as your own style and natural talent are recognized in their own right.

 6 artist website tips for selling art online